Where to Begin

 My stories and poems have appeared in Peregrine JournalEpiphanyCleaver MagazineAlexandria Quarterly, and December magazine, among others.
 I received a Pushcart Special Mention in 2018 and was a finalist for the 2019 Jeff Marks Memorial Poetry Prize, judged by Kim Addonizio.

 A native French speaker, I was born and grew up in Montreal.
-I have degrees in Communication and Literature (CEGEP, Montreal), Political Sciences (BA, Hunter College), and a MA in Cultural Anthropology (Princeton University).
+I have degrees in Communication and Literature (DEC, Montreal), Political Sciences (BA, Hunter College), and a MA in Cultural Anthropology (Princeton University).

 Chilling in Lourmarin, a small village in Provence (photo credit: Felixe Ross)